Mortgage Credit Directive

-- We’ve added additional information to our existing point of sale and offer KFIs.
+- We added additional information required under MCOB to our existing point of sale and offer KFIs.

-Under MCD, the Annual Percentage Rate (APR) will be known as the Annual Percentage Rate of Charge (APRC) for those lenders choosing to use the ESIS document.
+Under MCD, the Annual Percentage Rate (APR) is known as the Annual Percentage Rate of Charge (APRC) for those lenders choosing to use the ESIS document.

-As we are still be using KFIs we continue to call this the APR.
+As we are still using KFIs, we continue to call this the APR.

-MCD also requires a second APR to be provided for loans which have a variable interest rate at any point during the loan term – e.g. fixed rate reverting to SVR.
+MCD also requires a second APR to be provided for loans which have a variable interest rate at any point during the loan term – e.g. fixed rate reverting to Santander's Follow-on Rate (FoR).
 The second APR is an illustrative example of the cost of the loan using a 20 year ‘historic high’ interest rate.

-This 20 year high interest rate will be based on a benchmark rate as set by the FCA.
-The benchmark rate is currently set at 7.25% (20 year historic high base rate (7.50%) minus current base rate (0.25%)).
+This 20 year high interest rate is based on a benchmark rate as set by the FCA.
+The benchmark rate is currently set at 6.75% (20 year historic high base rate (7.50%) minus current base rate (0.75%)).
 This benchmark rate will change in line with Bank of England base rate.

-- For lifetime tracker products we’ll add the 7.25% benchmark rate to the product pay rate; e.g. assumed pay rate of 2.39% plus 7.25% = 9.64%.
-The second APR will automatically be produced within our KFIs in section 7.
-This replaces the existing illustration “what if interest rates increase by 1%”.
+- For lifetime tracker products we’ll add the 6.75% benchmark rate to the product pay rate; e.g. assumed pay rate of 2.39% plus 6.75% = 9.14%.
+The second APR will automatically be shown in section 7 of our KFI.

 We’ll consider an offer to be binding on us in terms of affordability from the date it’s issued, and it can only be withdrawn in certain circumstances including: